eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 If you are using the user accounts on the VMs provided by ARENA2036, please be aware of that you are working in a multi-user environment.

-**Your minikube cluster will not be the only one running in your VM, therefore:​**
+Your minikube cluster will not be the only one running in your VM, therefore

 - Use specific names for your cluster profile and namespaces for helm​